nickfargo/state/README.md

 <a name="getting-started--example" href="#getting-started--example" />
 ### A thoroughly polite example

-Putting this together, we can create a model of a simple yet genteel `person`, who will behave appropriately according to the state we give it:
+Putting this together we can model a simple and genteel `person` similar to that of the introductory example, who will behave appropriately according to the state we give it:

-*(Note: from this point forward, all example code will be presented first in hand-rolled JavaScript, followed by [CoffeeScript](http://coffeescript.org/) — please freely follow or ignore either according to taste.)*
+*(Note — from this point forward, example code will first be presented in hand-rolled JavaScript, followed by its logical equivalent in [CoffeeScript](http://coffeescript.org/).
+Please freely follow or ignore either according to taste.)*

 ```javascript
 var person = {